SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Nodes/Appearance/NodeAppearance/README.md

 #Appearance Sample

-This sample how to customize the appearance of the shape.
+This sample shows how to customize the appearance of the shape.

 Demo link:
 https://blazor.syncfusion.com/demos/diagramcomponent/nodes?theme=fluent